VectorInstitute/FL4Health/examples/secure_aggregation_example/docs/index.md

 ## Round 2 (Masked Input Collection)

+### Client
 The `ClientCryptoKit` method `get_duo_mask()` computes the sum of pair-masks and self-mask.
 Use `get_self_mask()` to get self-mask and
 `get_pair_mask_sum()` to get pair-mask.

 !!!
 Note
-    We do not return the masked input vector from each client in this step, but rather when the client `fit()` function is called, this is because we need to post process model parameters and inject privacy noise.
+    We do not return the masked input vector from `get_properties()`, but rather from client `fit()` function.
+This is because we need to post process model parameters and inject privacy noise.

+When client calls `fit()` it receives the global model, and preceeds with local training.
+Then the model is post processed with `process_model_post_training()`.
+Depending on the context, post processing may entail privacy treatments (dp-SGD clipping or privacy noise injection) or security encryption (masking, quantization, transformation).

 ## Round 3 (Consistency Check)